Skip to main content

 Can I remove a day I don't work?

 Yes.
 Click the delete icon next to any day to remove it from the calculation.
-You can also set hours to zero by matching start and end times.
+You can also set hours to zero by entering the same time in both the start and end fields.

 What overtime multiplier should I use?